 5.)
 Consider staying at Cabana Bay or the new Aventura Hotel

 Staying at an on-site property at Universal Orlando Resort entitles you to early entry to Volcano Bay, as well as the Wizarding World of Harry Potter.
-However, Cabana Bay and Aventura have the distinct advantage of being within walking distance of the park – no shuttle bus needed.
+However, Cabana Bay and Aventura are the two hotels near Volcano Bay that are within walking distance of the park – no shuttle bus needed.
 If you stay at any of the other hotels, you will need to catch a bus over to the Volcano Bay.
 Staying at Cabana Bay or Aventura means you can sleep a little longer and still make it to the gate by 9:00 a.m.

 Cabana Bay is the perfect Volcano Bay hotel and is where we stayed for this trip.
 While not as fancy as some of the other properties, it was perfectly comfortable, has a great pool complex, and was fun for the kids.
 Most importantly, it’s closest to Volcano Bay.